Looking to learn more about how Freemasonry works in different cultures and regions across the world?

 In India, there are no laws against Freemasonry.
 Freemasonry in India can be traced back to the British Imperial Rule era.
 There is a widespread belief that Freemasonry partially contributed to merging East and West in India.

 The introduction of the Order in India was through the East India Company (E.I.C.) in the 18th century.
-The company was famously known for its recognizable symbol of an interlaced ‘Square and Compass.’
+The company was famously known for its recognizable symbol of an interlaced ‘Square and Compasses.’

 E.I.C. established the first military lodge in 1730.
 Over the years, the membership has grown to nearly 30,000 registered members across the country.

-The ‘Square and Compass’, one of the most recognizable symbols of the Masons can be located in almost all cities in the country.
+The ‘Square and Compasses’, one of the most recognizable symbols of the Masons can be located in almost all cities in the country.
 Members of the Brotherhood are open.

 In Nepal, the country isn’t opposed to Masonic ways.
 Freemasons are actively involved in charitable activities and sending relief help.